Dmitry Horvat: Russian Civil War

 After the February Revolution of 1917 he became the Commissioner of the Provisional Government on the CER.

-After the October Revolution of 1917 the CER was still in full order, and life was generally stable.
+After the October Revolution of 1917, the CER was still in full order, and life was generally stable.
 People believed that as long as Horvat was there, everyone would be protected from misfortunes.
 The area around the CER became known as "Happy, blessed Horvatia".
-However, due to the collapse of central power in Russian the area was effectively independent, left to its own devices.
+However, due to the collapse of central power in Russia, the area was effectively independent, left to its own devices.

-General Horvat did not long agree on general persuasion to take upon himself the heavy burden of exercising the authority of the supreme power, but on July 10, 1918 he conceded, declaring himself the Temporary Ruler until Russian national sovereignty was restored.
+General Horvat did not long agree on general persuasion to take upon himself the heavy burden of exercising the authority of the supreme power, but on July 10, 1918, he conceded, declaring himself the Temporary Ruler until Russian national sovereignty was restored.
 The acting manager of the CER from the period of April 28, 1918, to November 5, 1920, was the former head of the road traction service engineer Vasiliy Lachinov.
 He remained in this high ranking post until September 13, 1918, when, after long and difficult negotiations, he recognized the Provisional Siberian Government.
 He transferred his sovereign powers to the Provisional Government, resigning as the Temporary Ruler and remaining High Commissioner for the Far East.
 Having relinquished the title of Temporary Supreme Ruler, he became the Supreme Commissioner in the Far East, with the subordination of all troops and military flotillas located in the region.
-He retained his authority after Provisional All-Russian Government formed in the city of Ufa, and after power passed to Supreme Ruler, Admiral Alexander Kolchak.
+He retained his authority after the Provisional All-Russian Government formed in the city of Ufa, and after power passed to Supreme Ruler, Admiral Alexander Kolchak.

 On August 31, 1919, with the appointment of General Rozanov as the Chief of the Amur Region, General Horvat returned from Vladivostok to Harbin.
 There he remained at the head of the administration of a vast territory of the railway alienation line until the Karakhan Manifesto appeared, in which the Bolshevik government relinquished Russian rights over the CER to China.

 Emigration

 After the Karakhan Manifesto was given to China, Horvat retired from the railway and in 1920 left for Beijing, where he engaged in political and social activities.
-From 1921 to 1924 he served as the Advisor to the Society of the Chinese Eastern Railway in Beijing, and starting in 1924 he served as the Chairman of the Department of the Russian All-Military Union in China.
+From 1921 to 1924, he served as the Advisor to the Society of the Chinese Eastern Railway in Beijing, and starting in 1924, he served as the Chairman of the Department of the Russian All-Military Union in China.
 He remained there until his death, being the officially recognized head of the Russian emigrés in the Far East.
 He worked tirelessly to protect the rights of émigrés and arranged their well-being.

 He was buried near one of the walls of the Church of All Holy Martyrs in the Beijing spiritual mission.